Network Performance Monitor solution in Azure

 Log Analytics search

 All data that is exposed graphically through the Network Performance Monitor dashboard and drill-down pages is also available natively in Log Analytics search.
-You can query the data using the search query language and create custom reports by exporting the data to Excel or PowerBI.
-The Common Queries blade in the dashboard has some useful queries that you can use as the starting point for creating your own queries and reports.
+You can perform interactive analysis of data in the repository and correlate data from different sources.
+You also can create custom alerts and views and export the data to Excel, Power BI, or a shareable link.
+The Common Queries area in the dashboard has some useful queries that you can use as the starting point to create your own queries and reports.

 Network Performance Monitor uses the alerting capabilities of Azure Monitor.

 This means that all notifications are managed using action groups.

 If you are an NPM user creating an alert via Log Analytics:

 - You will see a link that will redirect you to Azure Portal.
 Click it to access the portal.

 - Click the Network Performance Monitor solution tile.

 - Select the test you want to create an alert on and follow the below mentioned steps.

 If you are an NPM user creating an alert via Azure Portal: